 Resource Access Management (RAM) is a cloud service that helps you manage identities and control resource access.
-You can use RAM to create and manage user accounts (such as employees, systems, and applications.) and control the accounts' operation permissions on resources.
-When multiple users in your enterprise collaboratively operate on resources, RAM keeps the users' keys confidential and grant users the minimum permissions to reduce information security risks.
+You can use RAM to create and manage RAM user (such as employees, systems, and applications.) and control the RAM users' operation permissions on resources.
+When multiple RAM users in your enterprise collaboratively operate on resources, RAM keeps the RAM users' keys confidential and grant RAM users the minimum permissions to reduce information security risks.

 Identity management and access control

 RAM allows you to create and manage multiple identities under an account and to attach different policies to different identities or identity groups.
 That is, RAM grants different resource access permissions to different RAM users.

 An identity refers to any person, system, or application that uses resources in the RAM console or through open APIs.
 To manage identities in different application scenarios, RAM supports two types of identities, RAM users and RAM roles.

 - A RAM user is an entity identity with a fixed ID and an identity authentication key.
 Generally, a RAM user corresponds to a person or an application.